mitrais-cdc-js/React-Redux-Material-UI-JWT/README.txt

+Follow these instructions step by step from Front to backend

 Front End :
-1. The React Project is in "react-redux" folder, go there
+1. Open The React Project in "react-redux" folder
 2. run npm install in the cmd
 3. run npm start

+Database
+1. Open Folder Database
+2. Import the file with SQL Server Management Studio :
+	a.
+Create New Database named "Redux"
+	b.
+Right click -> Task -> Restore -> Database
+	c.
+Import the file

 Back End :
 1. Open Folder Backend